adbauer06/Credit_Risk_Analysis/README.md

 - EasyEnsembleClassifier (ensemble classifier)

 For each method:
-1. The data is resampled using the algorithm
+1. The data was resampled using the algorithm
-2. A logistic regression model is then trained with the resampled data
+2. A logistic regression model was then trained with the resampled data
-3. Predictions are determined
+3. Predictions were determined
-4. Accuracy score is calculated
+4. Accuracy score was calculated
-5. A confusion matrix is generated
+5. A confusion matrix was generated
-6. A classification report is generated
+6. A classification report was generated

 ## Analysis Results